jdanekrh/amqv7-workshop/labs/30-produce-consume.md

 ```

-This should show a help guide for how to use a simple producer to send messages to the AMQ7 broker.
+This should show a help guide for how to use a simple producer to send messages to the AMQ 7 broker.

 Let's try sending messages: